-Bradley came racing over as quickly as his mini butterfly wings would allow him to fly.
-He had some urgent and fantastic news to share.
+Bradley flew as quickly as his mini butterfly wings would carry him.
+He had urgent and fantastic news to share.
 Everyone in Oh Valley was invited to a huge celebration in Crazywort.

-Crazywort is a community close to Bradley’s village of Waterville.
-This is the only community anyone is aware of that has a Crazywort plant and it can be found smack- dab in the middle of the town’s central park.
-The plant is so rare that the founders of their community decided to name it, Crazywort, after the plant.
+Crazywort is a community closer to Bradley’s own village of Waterville.
+It is the only community that has a highly revered Crazywort plant smack- dab in the middle of the town’s central park.
+The plant is so rare that the founders decided to name their community, Crazywort, after the massive shrub.

-You see, no one in Crazywort was alive the last time their plant turned blue and from history lessons that every Fancifull knows what to expect – that within 24 hours, all the leaves on the Crazywort, every budding one, will turn a beautiful shade of dark blue – like indigo, the shade of the night sky, just before it fades to black with sparkles everywhere.
+You see, no one in Crazywort was alive the last time their namesake plant turned blue.
+It is from history lessons that every Fancifull knows what to expect – that within 24 hours, all the leaves on their Crazywort… every budding one, will turn a beautiful shade of indigo – a deep blue, the shade of the night sky as it fades to black with sparkles.
 All Fancifulls want to witness, “The Turning of The Blue,” and be a part of the grand celebration.

-When the Oh Valley Fancifulls arrived in Crazywort, they were able to fly in succession around the the Crazywort plant as part of the opening ceremonies.
+When they arrived in Crazywort, they flew in succession around the the Crazywort plant as part of the opening ceremonies.
 By this point, the Crazywort had already turned half blue.
 What a sight!
 This day would be remembered for a lifetime.
-As Oh Valley’s Weather Prognosticator, Belvedere (Senior Bumble Bee) would ask Buttercup (Butterfly), Oh Valley’s reader and ‘knower’ of all that is important, to make a record of this day in the community history books and Belvedere himself, would record all the meteorological details of the day.
-He would ask his friend, “Grampa” – a senior Grasshopper if he recalled anything unusual about the weather today that might have precipitated these events.
+As Oh Valley’s Weather Prognosticator, Belvedere (Senior Bumble Bee), would ask Buttercup (Butterfly and Oh Valley’s reader and ‘knower’ of all that is important), to make a record of this day in their own community history books and Belvedere himself, would record all the meteorological details of the day.
+He would also ask his friend, Gramps – a senior Grasshopper, if he recalled anything unusual about the weather today that might have precipitated these events.
 Belvedere would record any anomalies.

 For now, however, Belvedere remained with his Fancifull neighbours and watched as the Crazywort plant continued to develop more blue leaves.
-It was happening quite quickly now, there were only a few buds on the plant that were not blue.
-These buds looked a bit different than all the ones that produced blue leaves.
-These buds were thicker, as though there was something hidden inside their curled depths, something besides other leaves.
-The buds seemed to grow only on the tips of each branch of the Crazywort.
+The process was quickening its pace.
+Only buds on the tips of branches remained green.
+Those buds looked a bit different from all the ones that had turned blue.
+These were larger, plumper, as though there was something hidden inside them, something besides other leaves,

-Then, simultaneously and without warning, hundreds of little white Deetledag flowers burst forth from every one of the big buds.
-It felt like having paper confetti thrown at you except that the petals that flew forward, remained on the plant as the buds unfurled.
+Then, simultaneously and without warning, hundreds of little white Deetledag flowers burst forth from every one of the large buds.
+It was startling – similar to having paper confetti thrown at you, without warning.
+The flowers, remained attached – though just barely as the buds popped open.
 All the Fancifulls were in awe!
-This wasn’t recorded in any of the history books they had ever read.
+This performance hadn’t been recorded in any of the history books they had read.
+What was going on?

 Deetledags are common in Oh Valley.
-They’re a ground cover plant and very common indeed.
-Some would go so far as to say that a Dettledag plant is a weed when it shoots up in the wrong location as it’s apt to do with regularity.
+They’re a ground cover plant.
+Many would classify a Dettledag plant as a weed, always shooting up in the wrong location.
 Bees don’t even bother to collect the nectar from the Deetledag as it doesn’t really have a taste.
 It’s bland.
 It wouldn’t make very good honey.

 But this?
-Crazyworts had never been known to flower.
-Today the Fancifulls were witness to a new discovery, one they might never see again.
-The only possible conclusion to draw from today’s events was to recognize Crazywort’s Crazywort plant as actually being a very, very, very old and large Deetledag plant.
+The Crazywort had never been known to flower.
+Today the Fancifulls were discovering an event that might never be seen again.
+The only possible conclusion to draw from today’s events was to recognize Crazywort’s Crazywort plant as being a very, very, very old and large Deetledag plant.
 As a ‘weed’ no Crazywort plant had ever been allowed to age to this point and grow it’s own blue leaves.
 They were torn out or trimmed off, their significance never recognized.

 Belvedere, being Senior Bumble Bee was certain their Queen, Bizzy, would want them to collect the nectar from these flowers so he, along with his nephew, Baxter, and other hive mates, Brighton, Honey, Billy and Bernie worked tirelessly until all the nectar was collected.
-They found that there was a definite smell and taste difference between a young Deetledag Plant and this ancient Deetledag.
-This nectar had a strong, pungent taste, like the nectar they collect each summer from buckwheat flowers.
+They found that there was a definite smell and taste difference between a young Deetledag weeds and this ancient Deetledag.
+This nectar had a strong, pungent taste, like the nectar they collected each summer, from buckwheat flowers.

 Until next time, The Fancifulls hope you learn something fabulous about the ‘Deetledags’ in your yard….

-Sue, Axie and the Fancifulls of Oh Valley.
+Sue, Axie, and the Fancifulls of Oh Valley and beyond.